I tried reading Hermes Agent's self-improving from the code

 ];

-In other words, even Hermes running on OpenShell is designed with the assumption that it will use skills, memory, and session search as Hermes typically does.
+This means that even Hermes running on OpenShell is designed to use the skills, memory, and session search that are characteristic of Hermes.

-However, external access is constrained by policy.
-NemoClaw's sandbox policy schema is described as a schema that defines filesystem, process, and network egress rules.
+However, external access is restricted by policy.
+The sandbox policy schema in NemoClaw is described as a schema that defines filesystem, process, and network egress rules.

 Source: NemoClaw/schemas/sandbox-policy.schema.json L4-L5